Growing up in Science

 Growing Up In Science events are free-flowing, informal, and personal interviews with senior academic scientists, that are open to anyone, from MSc student to PI.
 They happen 3-4 times per year (one for each season!)

-Growing Up in Science autumn 2022
+Growing Up in Science spring 2023

 Where: Trigon, Red room, Kapittelweg 29

 Please join us for the next Growing Up in Science event of this academic year!

 We are delighted to have Femke Maij in the interview chair to discuss her interesting scientific and personal journey, past and present.
 Come join us in the Red Room to hear about Femke's interesting journey, past and present.

 We launched the "Growing up in science" series in 2016 to decrease a perceived gap between students, PhD candidates and more experienced scientists.
 Questions, such as "Do you have hobbies?", "Do you procrastinate?", "What do you like most about doing research?" will be asked and discussed during the event.
 The discussion is not supposed to be about scientific content or general career advice, but rather about the individual career, life and experiences of one scientist at a time.

 - Ole Jensen & Wei Ji Ma (summer 2015)

 - Karin Roelofs (spring 2016)